TalaoDAO/oidc4vc-server/docs/source/api.rst

 * user:manage:certificate : This scope if accepted by user allows your company to issue/delete certificates on behalf of a user
 * user:manage:partner : This scope if accepted by user allows your company to request, accept or reject partnerships with all Identities on behalf of a user
 * user:manage:referent : this is accepted by user scope allows your company to add or remove referents on behalf of a user
+* user:manage:data : this is accepted by user scope allows your company to add or remove data (account settings) on behalf of a user

 Step 1, ask for a grant code with your scope list, nonce, state.